 40g walnuts, chopped coarsely

 Preheat oven to 180C.
 Grease a 20cm baking dish.

-Add the oats, half the walnuts, baking powder, spices and salt to a large bowl and whisk lightly.
+Add the oats, baking powder, spices and salt to a large bowl and whisk lightly.
 Add milk, maple syrup, egg, the melted butter and vanilla to a jug and whisk well.

 Bake for around 40 minutes, or until set and the top is light golden.
-Allow to cool for 5 minutes or so, then serve with Greek yoghurt and a bit more syrup.
+Allow to cool for 5 minutes or so, then serve with Greek yoghurt, cream or a bit more syrup.

 Slightly adapted from: epicurious